ChronVer/chronver-original/README.md

 }
 ```

-This allows you to run `npm run increment` and have your `package.json` version incremented to ChronVer's spec automatically.
+This allows you to run `npm run increment` and have your `package.json` version incremented to ChronVer's spec.
 However if you want to have this happen automatically when committing to a repo, employ [husky](https://github.com/typicode/husky) like so:

 ```json
 {